 Leo was my grandfather.
 He had an amazing old store in Newark, NJ.
 He opened after a long journey from Prague to Spain to South America.
 Picking up languages along the way, he ended up in NYC, then NJ.
 He married Lilly Rand and opened a dry goods store, classic awning that said "Leo's Dry Goods."
 Some Saturdays I would go down and sit on a big, worn wooden stool and help out.
 Once in a while a customer would give me quarter.

 Back then nothing was made with anything but natural materials, and it was made well.
 Hopefully I am making a difference in supplying handmade goods, modern with a nod to vintage.

-Monica Callan - Thursday
+Monica Callan - Friday

 In my 30s I finally forced myself to introduce myself as “Artist” by getting a vanity plate I would have to explain (with the name of my emerging company), and people did ask (because they wanted to know if I loved the drink Moxie too—I don’t).
 I am a theater maker, this arcane, ancient practice that only religion is able to maintain some presumed relevance and revenue, unless, of course, you’re Disney.
 My work is experiential, ephemeral, like a wisp of smoke, only there for a moment before it lives as memory -- if you happened to see it.
 You can’t eat it, wear it, touch it, drive it, trade it, often it’s even hard to describe.
 It’s work that affects its audience on a cellular level -- or it doesn’t.
 It’s completely obscure and contrary to our fast moving world of instant gratification, screen addiction, and strategic money mongering, which for me, makes it that much more important to create.